 What Kind of Content Can I Post?

-LinkedIn’s articles and posts have a much greater “organic” reach than Facebook.
-Seven or eight years ago it was possible to make a wonderful post on Facebook and expect to get a lot of organic “reach” to potential new customers.
+It used to be possible to make a wonderful post on Facebook and expect to get a lot of organic reach to potential new customers.
 Those days are mostly gone and Facebook is basically a “pay to play” platform.
-LinkedIn on the other hand (for now at least) has great organic reach potential.
-A well constructed post or article can get viral distribution and bring in many new student leads.

 LinkedIn’s articles and posts are a way to show the world that:

-- You are serious about your profession
+• You are serious about your profession

-- You want to be seen as a thought leader in your niche
+• You want to be seen as a thought leader in your niche

-- The person’s company
+• The person’s company

-- The person’s job title
+• The person’s job title

-- The person’s location
+• The person’s location

 Get ESL Students by Searching LinkedIn Profiles

 Once you’ve created a LinkedIn profile you can search for people whose profession and location matches your target niche.
 Use the tools which LinkedIn offers to be hyper selective about list building.
-Use what Isaac Anderson from the Zeeko marketing agency calls the “Money Matrix”.
-You want to get ESL students who are:
+Use what Isaac Anderson from the Zeeko marketing agency calls the “Money Matrix“.
+You want to get ESL students who:

-- Interested in the niche services you are offering
+• Have high demand for the niche services you are offering

 Unfortunately, LinkedIn will often prevent you from directly contacting those people.
 Almost all the results will just be “LinkedIn Member” and you’ll probably get a message like “Profiles out of your network have limited visibility”.
-LinkedIn wants you to grow your connection network organically.
-Until you have at least 30 people in your connection list you won’t see many connection results.
-Even then, you’ll be limited to 1st, 2nd or 3rd degree connections.

 The Google “Site:LinkedIn.com” Hack